Skip to content

 Once you are done, note down the Client ID.
 You do not need the Client secret.

-Visit okta's Help Center for more information on how to create a OIDC app integrations.
+Visit Okta's Help Center for more information on how to create an OIDC app integration.

 1